gordonwatts/func_adl_servicex_type_generator/README.md

 * Photons (head of 21.1 can't run on DAOD_PHYS at the moment)
 * DiTau Jets (head of 21.1 can't run on DAOD_PHYS at the moment)
 * Rebuilding MissingET is put off till later because it is complex and I do not understand it!
+* BTagging is C++ code that will be written inline, likely, so added as a todo for later.

 ## Development